BRCA1 and BRCA2: Cancer Risk and Genetic Testing

 What are BRCA1 and BRCA2?

 Specific inherited mutations in BRCA1 and BRCA2 increase the risk of female breast and ovarian cancers, and they have been associated with increased risks of several additional types of cancer.
 Together, BRCA1 and BRCA2 mutations account for about 20 to 25 percent of hereditary breast cancers (1) and about 5 to 10 percent of all breast cancers (2).
 In addition, mutations in BRCA1 and BRCA2 account for around 15 percent of ovarian cancers overall (3).
-Breast cancers associated with BRCA1 and BRCA2 mutations tend to develop at younger ages than sporadic breast cancers.
+Breast and ovarian cancers associated with BRCA1 and BRCA2 mutations tend to develop at younger ages than their nonhereditary counterparts.

 A harmful BRCA1 or BRCA2 mutation can be inherited from a person’s mother or father.
-Each child of a parent who carries a mutation in one of these genes has a 50 percent chance of inheriting the mutation.
+Each child of a parent who carries a mutation in one of these genes has a 50 percent chance (or 1 chance in 2) of inheriting the mutation.
 The effects of mutations in BRCA1 and BRCA2 are seen even when a person’s second copy of the gene is normal.

 How much does having a BRCA1 or BRCA2 gene mutation increase a woman’s risk of breast and ovarian cancer?